 Tool

-Give agents real capabilities: files, commands, and human approvals.
+Give agents real capabilities: files, commands, sub-agents, and human approvals.

 What it is

 Tools are callable functions the LLM can request during an agent run.
-They are the primary way an agent interacts with the outside world: reading/writing files, executing commands, talking to services, or asking a human for confirmation.
+They are the primary way an agent interacts with the outside world: reading/writing files, executing commands, delegating to sub-agents, or asking a human for confirmation.

 Phero tools are just function tools from llm, registered on an agent.